-“Genealogy of a Body is an art project in which I have elaborated over 3000 macro photographs portraying human details hybridized with each other to create Hyper realistic subjects that don’t exist in reality”.
+“Genealogy of a Body” is an art project in which I processed more than 3000 macro photographs depicting human beings hybridized together to create hyperrealistic subjects that do not exist in reality

 Genealogical research is customarily motivated by a sense associated to the pressing need to feel that one belongs to a clan, a set of people connected to each other by various degrees of kinship, ideally culminating with the progenitor from whom it all originated.